habnabit/vcversioner/README.rst

 to ``False``.
 In that case, the aforementioned untagged commit's version would be just ``1.0``.

+Since hg requires a commit to make a tag, there's a parameter ``decrement_dev_version`` to subtract one from the number of commits after the most recent tag.
+If the VCS used is detected to be hg (i.e. the revision starts with ``'hg'``) and ``decrement_dev_version`` is not specified as ``False``, ``decrement_dev_version`` will be automatically set to ``True``.

 Project roots
 -------------

-In order to prevent contamination from other git repositories, vcversioner in the 1.x version series will only look in the project root directory for a git repository.
+In order to prevent contamination from other source repositories, vcversioner in the 1.x version series will only look in the project root directory for repositories.
 The project root defaults to the current working directory, which is often the case when running setup.py.
 This can be changed by specifying the ``root`` parameter.
 Someone concerned with being able to run setup.py from directories other than the directory containing setup.py should determine the